Skip to main content

 At a high level, Oregon injury claims can involve both economic losses and noneconomic harm.
 That means the full picture may include medical expenses and wage loss, but also pain, inconvenience, and interference with normal activities.
 A short chart note does not always show what daily life looked like between appointments.

 That is why supporting documentation may be useful.
-It does not replace treatment records, but it may provide added context about day-to-day effects that chart notes mention only briefly or not at all.
+It does not replace treatment records, and it does not guarantee any result, but it may provide added context about day-to-day effects that chart notes mention only briefly or not at all.

 Important: This post is educational only and not legal advice.